• Skip to primary navigation

 For the sweet shortcrust pastry:

-• 160g plain flour/all purpose flour (plus extra for rolling out the pastry)
+• 160g plain flour - aka all purpose flour.
+You will also need a little extra flour for rolling out the pastry.

 For the filling: